List, Set and Map in Toit#

 and Map

-implementations use hashing to do their operations in constant speed.
-As a consequence their keys must have a hash_code
+constant speed.
+As a consequence their keys must have a hash-code

 member.